Regent Oceania: 19 nights from Papeete with Seven Seas Mariner

 Moorea

-For nature and adventure lover, the best choice for you is riding an all-terrain vehicle to reach one of the highest points on the island to admire a breathtaking view of the lagoon.
-If, on the other hand, you are looking for the total relaxation, go to one of the many beaches along the coast where you can enjoy all the comfort and you can also take pictures that will make all your friends jealous!
-Due to its geographical location, the best way to reach the island is aboard a cruise ship.
-Choose a cruise that departs from Moorea Island or that has the island as a stop so you can enjoy the uniqueness of its landscape and attractions.
+If, on the other hand, you are looking for the most total relaxation, go to one of the many beaches along the coast where you can enjoy the greatest comforts offered and take photos that will make all your friends envious!
+Given its geographical position, the best way to reach the island of Moorea is on board a cruise ship.
+Choose a cruise that departs from Moorea Island or that has the island as a stop to enjoy the uniqueness of its panorama and its tourist attractions.
 What are you waiting for?
-Visit our website and choose the cruise that best suits your needs and requirements!
+Visit our profile and choose the cruise that best suits your needs!

 Huahine